 Your financial goals and your personal investing style will be the two biggest factors in choosing the right brokerage for you.
 We set out to find the strengths and weaknesses of the cheapest brokerages we could find, but you’ll still have to decide which offers the right combination of savings and services for your needs.

 We considered seven brokerages in total: Ally Invest, E*trade, Fidelity, Interactive Brokers, Charles Schwab, Merrill Edge, and T.D.
 Ameritrade, all major brokerages that have made a name for themselves offering exceptionally low rates.
+This wasn't a comprehensive list — we focused on major names and newer players that were doing more to disrupt the space.
 To find the best among them, we investigated their platforms and compared the fine print to see how they stack up in fees, learning resources, and trading technology.